-Using official EU webpages, we thus first identified all Twitter accounts of supranational executive institutions (i.e. excluding the intergovernmental and parliamentary branches of the EU).
+Using official EU webpages, we thus first identified all Twitter accounts of supranational executive institutions (i.e., excluding the intergovernmental and parliamentary branches of the EU).
 We include their main accounts (e.g., @EU_Commission), their individual sub-branches (e.g., @EUHomeAffairs), and specialized EU agencies (e.g., @Frontex).
 In addition, we identified all accounts of individuals heading these institutions such as Presidents (e.g., @vonderleyen), Commissioners (e.g., @TimmermansEU), or Director-Generals (e.g., @lemaitre_eu).
 Including individuals is motivated by discussions about the personalization of supranational politics.
 ‘Giving a face’ to institutions and personalized competition for EU office is a long-discussed strategy to channel the politicization of EU affairs (e.g. Hix 1997).
-And even if the related Spitzenkandidaten process was never fully institutionalized, scholars observe a growing presidentialization of executive EU institutions (Hamřík 2021; Kassim et al. 2017) and increased parliamentary scrutiny of leading EU officials (Wille 2013).
+Even if the related Spitzenkandidaten process was never fully institutionalized, scholars observe a growing presidentialization of executive EU institutions (Hamřík 2021; Kassim et al. 2017) and increased parliamentary scrutiny of leading EU officials (Wille 2013).
 Moreover, the informal style on social media might be more akin to personalized communication.
 Thus, we also want to learn whether institutional and personal accounts differ in their comprehensibility and publicity.

 Resorting to accounts active in May 2021 and officially verified to represent the respective person or organization by Twitter (the blue checkmark badge), we cover 70 institutional and 43 personal accounts.
-For each of these accounts we then collect the full corpus of tweets they issued between joining Twitter (or the day of assuming executive EU office for personal accounts) and May 3, 2021 (one day before data collection) through the Twitter API 2.0 academic track.
+For each of these accounts, we then collect the full corpus of tweets they issued between joining Twitter (or the day of assuming executive EU office for personal accounts) and May 3, 2021 (one day before data collection) through the Twitter API 2.0 academic track.
 We arrive at a total population of 960,831 supranational social media messages.

-This offers a thus far unprecedented empirical perspective on supranational social media usage which, however, is hard to judge in absolute terms.
+This offers a thus far unprecedented empirical perspective on supranational social media usage, which is hard to judge in absolute terms.
 We thus locate supranational communication patterns in three benchmark datasets.
 The first benchmark establishes ‘normal’ behavior on the platform through a by-and-large random sample of tweets.
-We streamed in tweets from 26 EU countries for a week with five-minute windows through Twitter Decahose API using country bbox as selection criterion.
+We streamed in tweets from 26 EU countries for a week with five-minute windows through Twitter Decahose API using country ‘bbox’ as selection criterion.
 This generates a baseline of 83,823 ‘typical’ tweets .

 More importantly, the particular legitimacy and communication challenges of supranational actors emerge from the EU’s nature as an unidentified political object, in the words of Jacques Delors.
 On the one hand, its competencies approximate that of national executives.
 On the other, supranational executives are sometimes viewed as mere agents where member states guide and decide the exercise of political authority.
-Two benchmarks thus address these different levels of governance, respectively.
+Two benchmarks thus respectively address these different levels of governance.

-To approximate social media communication of national executives, we target government ministers, ministries, executive offices, agencies and individuals in charge of these institutions from the United Kingdom (UK).
+To approximate social media communication of national executives, we target government ministers, ministries, executive offices, agencies, and individuals in charge of these institutions from the United Kingdom (UK).
 This country choice is initially pragmatic as English is the lingua franca of supranational tweets (appendix A1) and UK tweets can thus be directly benchmarked on our text-based indicators below.
-But the UK is also a substantially meaningful benchmark: in terms of the social media penetration of its population, it is among the top-10 countries on the European continent, providing reason to assume that UK executives take this communication channel seriously.
+But the UK is also a substantially meaningful benchmark in the sense that, in terms of the social media penetration of its population, it is among the top 10 countries on the European continent, providing reason to assume that UK executives take this communication channel seriously.
 Collecting data analogously to the supranational EU actors, our UK sample ultimately yields 2,218,278 tweets from 72 institutional and 99 personal accounts.